Selma, Alabama: Selma during the Civil War

 During the Civil War, Selma was one of the South's main military manufacturing centers, producing many supplies and munitions, and building Confederate warships such as the ironclad Tennessee.
 The Selma iron works and foundry, where a young William Kehoe made bullets, was considered the second-most important source of weaponry for the South, after the Tredegar Iron Works in Richmond, Virginia.
+Half the cannon and two thirds of the fixed ammunition used by the Confederacy in the last two years of the war were made there.
 This strategic concentration of manufacturing capabilities eventually made Selma a target of Union raids into Alabama late in the Civil War.